In U-turn, South Africa's Zuma restores Gordhan to finance ministry

 The Sunday presidency statement said van Rooyen would become the new minister of cooperative governance and traditional affairs.

-Zuma on Saturday denied rumors he had an affair with the chairwoman of state-owned airline South African Airways amid media speculation the relationship lay behind Nene's sacking.
+Zuma on Saturday denied rumours he had an affair with the chairwoman of state-owned airline South African Airways amid media speculation the relationship lay behind Nene's sacking.

 The minister had rebuked Dudu Myeni, the airline's chairwoman and a close ally of Zuma, for mismanaging a 1 billion rand ($62.98 million) deal with Airbus.

-Zuma's office also criticized as a "malicious fabrication" reports that Nene was removed because Myeni was not happy with instructions from the respected former finance minister.
+Zuma's office also criticised as a "malicious fabrication" reports that Nene was removed because Myeni was not happy with instructions from the respected former finance minister.

 Social media was abuzz on Sunday with calls for anti-Zuma marches.
 Under the hashtag #ZumaMustFall, individuals on Twitter said they would march in key cities on Wednesday, a public holiday in South Africa and the same day when the Federal Reserve, the U.S. central bank, is expected to raise interest rates - a move set to put emerging markets like South Africa under strain.